 Errors in the large scale structure of the illumination of the flat fields used in signature removal can cause position dependent systematic errors in photometry.
 This can be a result of a varying scattered light profile between twilight (nominally when the flat field exposures would have been made) and the time when the observation was done.
-We can map this out by first dividing an observation of a medium rich photometric standard field into cells.
+We can map this out by first dividing an observation of a rich photometric standard field into cells or by dividing a series of calibrator fields from, for example, 2MASS into cells.
 For each cell we define a median zero point of all the stars in that cell: